wsor4035/devwiki/content/Texture_Modifiers.md

 They can also be used to simplify mods by generating repetitive textures such as differently colored tool textures.

+{{< notice info >}}
-IMPORTANT: Texture modifiers are partially redundant with hardware colorization.
+Texture modifiers are partially redundant with hardware colorization.
 Hardware colorization should be preferred as it is more flexible and presumably generates fewer garbage textures.
+{{< /notice >}}

 ## Performance Issues
 * All textures are generated on the CPU, not the GPU.
 Generation is therefore slow and may temporarily block the client thread.